Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Conclusion

-\textbf{Quantification}: \textit{Explainability and interpretability}.
-While there have been some efforts in visualizing and understanding multimodal models~\cite{chandrasekaran2018explanations,goyal2016towards,liang2022multiviz,park2018multimodal}, there are a line of core challenges that need to be tackled before models can be safely used by real-world stakeholders such as doctors, educators, or policymakers.
-Specifically, what is a taxonomy of multimodal phenomena in datasets and trained models we should aim to interpret, that are different from the unimodal case?
+\textbf{Quantification}: \textit{Modality utility, tradeoffs, and selection}.
+How can we formalize why modalities can be useful for a task, and the potential reasons a modality can be harmful?
+Can we come up with formal guidelines to compare these tradeoffs and subsequently select modalities? \textit{Explainability and interpretability}.
+Before models can be safely used by real-world stakeholders such as doctors, educators, or policymakers, we need to understand the taxonomy of multimodal phenomena in datasets and trained models we should aim to interpret.
 How can we evaluate whether these phenomena are accurately interpreted?
 These challenges are exacerbated for relatively understudied modalities beyond language and vision, where the modalities themselves are not easy to visualize.
-Finally, how can we tailor these explanations, possibly in a human-in-the-loop manner, to stakeholders to inform real-world decision-making?
+Finally, how can we tailor these explanations, possibly in a \textit{human-in-the-loop} manner, to inform real-world decision-making?
+There are also core challenges in understanding and quantifying \textit{modality and social biases} as well as \textit{robustness} to imperfect, noisy, and out-of-distribution modalities.

-\textbf{Quantification}: \textit{Low-resource, noise, and robustness}.
-There remain challenges in learning from low-resource modalities and robustness to noisy and missing modalities.
-One general claim is that pre-trained models can help with low-resource settings (e.g., few-shot fine-tuning).
-However, are there multimodal problems where the paradigm of pre-training and fine-tuning may not generalize?
-How can we robustly handle these noisy situations, how does multimodal help, and can multimodal also make these noisy situations harder?

 In conclusion, we believe that our taxonomy will help to catalog future research papers and better understand the remaining unresolved problems in multimodal machine learning.